PROCESS

 );

--- PROCESS outputs the tuple of lists
+-- The output of the PROCESS produces a tuple of lists

 $i, $j = (PROCESS my_table USING $udf(TableRows()));